primiano/perfetto-docs/docs/design-docs/api-and-abi.md

 API.

 WARNING: The team is still iterating on this API surface.
-While we try to avoid deliberate breakages, some occasional compile-time breakages might be encountered when updating the library.
-The interface is expected to fully stabilize by the end of 2020.
+While we try to avoid
+         deliberate breakages, some occasional compile-time breakages might be encountered when updating the library.
+The interface is expected to stabilize by the end of 2020.

 #### Producer / Consumer API (internal)